Khoat/OPE/readme.txt

 This Python package contains six algorithms for learning Latent Dirichlet Allocation (LDA) at large scales, including: ML-FW, Online-FW, Streaming-FW, ML-OPE, Online-OPE, Streaming-OPE.
 They are stochastic algorithms that can work with big text collections and text streams.
 Their cores are two fast inference approaches to understanding individual texts.

-The two inference approaches are Frank-Wolfe (FW) and Online Maximum a Posterior Estimation (OPE).
-FW has linear convergence rate, offers a principled way to trade off sparsity of solutions against quality.
-OPE theoretically converges to local optimum or stationary point with a linear rate.
+The two inference approaches are Frank-Wolfe (FW) and Online Maximum a Posteriori Estimation (OPE).
+FW has a fast convergence rate, offers a principled way to trade off sparsity of solutions against quality.
+OPE theoretically converges to local optimum or stationary point with a fast rate.
 These two methods can be easily employed to do posterior inference for various probabilistic models.
+OPE also can be readily used to solve nonconvex optimization problems.

 If you find the package useful, please consider to cite our related work:

-Khoat Than and Tu Bao Ho.
-Inference in topic models I: sparsity trade-off.
-Technical report, 2015.
+Than, Khoat, and Tu Bao Ho.
+"Inference in topic models: sparsity and trade-off." arXiv preprint arXiv:1512.03300 (2015).
-Khoat Than and Tung Doan.
-Inference in topic models II: provably guaranteed algorithms.
-Technical report, 2015.
+Than, Khoat, and Tung Doan.
+"Guaranteed inference in topic models." arXiv preprint arXiv:1512.03308 (2015).

 ------------------------------------------------------------------------
 TABLE OF CONTENTS